 Our common stock is listed for quotation on The NASDAQ Global Market.
-To keep our listing on this market, we must meet NASDAQ's listing maintenance standards.
-If we are unable to continue to meet NASDAQ's listing maintenance standards, our common stock could be delisted from The NASDAQ Global Market.
-If our common stock were delisted, we likely would seek to list the common stock on the NASDAQ Capital Market, the American Stock Exchange or on a regional stock exchange.
+On October 26, 2011, we received a deficiency notice from The NASDAQ Stock Market advising us that for 30 consecutive trading days preceding the date of the notice, the bid price of our common stock had closed below the \$1.00 per share minimum required for continued listing on The NASDAQ Global Market pursuant to NASDAQ's listing requirements.
+In accordance with NASDAQ's listing rules, we have 180 calendar days, or until April 23, 2012, to regain compliance with this requirement.
+During this initial 180-day compliance period, we can regain compliance if the bid price of our common stock closes at \$1.00 or higher for a minimum of ten consecutive business days.
+If we are unable to continue to meet NASDAQ'S listing maintenance standards for any reason, our common stock could be delisted from The NASDAQ Global Market.
+If our common stock were delisted, we likely would seek to list the common stock on the NASDAQ Capital Market or an ergoinal stock exchange.
 Listing on such other market or exchange could reduce the liquidity of our common stock.
-If our common stock were not listed on the NASDAQ Capital Market or an exchange, trading of our common stock would be conducted in the over-the-counter market on an electronic bulletin board established for unlisted securities or directly through market makers in our common stock.
+If our common stock were not listed on the NASDAQ Capital Market or an exchange, trading of our common stock.
+If our common stock were to trade in the over-the-counter market on an electronic bulletin board established for unlisted securities or directly through market makers in our common stock.
 If our common stock were to trade in the over-the-counter market, an investor would find it more difficult to dispose of, or to obtain accurate quotations for the price of, the common stock.
 A delisting from The NASDAQ Global Market and failure to obtain listing on such other market or exchange would subject our securities to so-called penny stock rules that impose additional sales practice and market-making requirements on broker-dealers who sell or make a market in such securities.
 Consequently, removal from The NASDAQ Global Market and failure to obtain listing on another market or exchange could affect the ability or willingness of broker-dealers to sell or make a market in our common stock and the ability of purchasers of our common stock to sell their securities in the secondary market.
 In addition, when the market price of our common stock is less than \$5.00 per share, we become subject to penny stock rules even if our common stock is still listed on The NASDAQ Global Market.
-While the penny stock rules should not affect the quotation of our common stock on The NASDAQ Global Market, these rules may further limit the market liquidity of our common stock and the ability of inve
+While the penny stock rules should not affect the quotation of our common stock on The NASDAQ Global Market, these rules may further limit the market liquidity of our common stock and the ability of investors to sell our common stock in the secondary market.
+The market price of our stock has mostly traded below \$5.00 per share during 2011, 2010 and 2009.
+On October 26, 2011, the closing price of our stock was \$0.75.